The past of Takekogei, bamboo craft. (竹工芸)

 Features of the Bamboo craft, Takekogei

-It may be said that Japan is the only country where bamboo products are used in such a wide range of ways.
+It may be said that Japan is the only country where bamboo products are used in a wide range of ways.

 A variety of bamboo crafts